valory-xyz/mech-tools-dev/docs/index.md

     - Created on-chain request with ID 63113231565093422774445497789782682647110838977840831205387629469951062204223
     ```

-    In your agent logs, you will see something like:
+    In your agent instance logs, you will see something like:
     ```bash
     [2025-07-24 16:41:58,679][INFO] [agent] Task result for request 63113231565093422774445497789782682647110838977840831205387629469951062204223: ('Echo: hello, mech!', 'hello, mech!', None, None)
     ```